 \section{Introduction}

 The compact-weak mixing decomposition states that for any unitary operator $U$ acting on a Hilbert space $\mathcal{H}$, we have a decomposition $\mathcal{H} = \mathcal{H}_c\oplus\mathcal{H}_w$ with

 Koopman and von Neumann \cite{koopman1932dynamical} were the first to show that a dynamical system is weakly mixing if and only if it has no nontrivial eigenfunctions.
 A version of the compact-weak mixing decomposition for locally compact groups was found by Godement \cite{GodementDecomposition} (see also \cite[Appendix 10.D]{TempelmanBook}), and a version for amenable semigroups was found by Dye \cite{dye1965ergodic}.
-In between Godement and Dye, the compact-weak mixing decomposition was extended to various semigroups of operators on a Banach space by Jacobs, de Leeuw, and Glicksberg \cite{JacobsJdLG,DeLeeuwGlicksberg}, and is now known as the Jacobs-de Leeuw-Glicksberg (JdLG) decompoisition.
-Several applications of the JdLG-decomposition can be found in the literature, e.g. it is used in ergodic Ramsey theory \cite[Theorem 2.3]{ERTAnUpdate}, the proof of the Erdös sumset conjecture\cite{TheErdosSumsetPaper}, the Fürstenberg-Zimmer structure theorem \cite{EdekoKreidlerHaase}, a proof of the Wiener-Wintner theorem \cite[Proposition 2.2]{assani2003wiener}, and more generally in the study of weighted ergodic theorems \cite{OnModulatedErgodicTheorems,MickySohail}.
+In between Godement and Dye, the compact-weak mixing decomposition was extended to various semigroups of operators on a Banach space by Jacobs, de Leeuw, and Glicksberg \cite{JacobsJdLG,DeLeeuwGlicksberg}, and is now known as the Jacobs-de Leeuw-Glicksberg (JdLG) decomposition.
+Several applications of the JdLG-decomposition can be found in the literature, e.g. it is used in ergodic Ramsey theory \cite[Theorem 2.3]{ERTAnUpdate}, the first proof of the Erdös sumset conjecture \cite{TheErdosSumsetPaper}, the Fürstenberg-Zimmer structure theorem \cite{EdekoKreidlerHaase}, a proof of the Wiener-Wintner theorem \cite[Proposition 2.2]{assani2003wiener}, and more generally in the study of weighted ergodic theorems \cite{OnModulatedErgodicTheorems,MickySohail}.
 Further uses include results related to the entangled ergodic theorem \cite{entangled}, the Perron-Frobenius theory for completely positive operators on $W^*$-algebras \cite{Btkai2011Decomposition}, and evolution equations \cite[Section~V.2]{EN}.

-A modern treatment of the JdLG decomposition is given in \cite[Chapter 16]{OTAoET}.
+A modern treatment of the JdLG-decomposition is given in \cite[Chapter 16]{OTAoET}.
 In the present paper we will have a heavy focus on representations of semigroups, so we give a statement of the JdLG decomposition as follows.